Khichan: Daily routine of Khichan cranes

 The cranes fly into specially created rectangular enclosures of 50x60m, at the edge of the village, called locally as chugga ghar's, where they have a breakfast session which lasts for about 90 minutes.
 They are fed in groups, one after the other.
 Their flights, in the setting of the conventional mansions (some of them are heritage buildings being converted to tourist lodges) of the village, present brilliant photo-ops for the large number of tourists who flock to the village for bird watching.
 After feeding, the cranes, in large congregations, are seen at some of the water bodies (ponds) and sand dunes to the north of Khichan.
 Peafowl are the other dominant birds seen around the cranes.

 The cranes fly in different directions in small family flocks, in a disciplined order led by the female, followed closely by two young ones with the male forming the rear guard.
 Again, during mid day, they assemble for a drink, followed by an occasional bath, and a second feed.
 Acrobatic exhibition of mutual affection between couples is also seen.
 They roost in far away agriculture fields and return to the same water bodies next day, early in the morning.

-Support community
+Fauna support community

 Currently, the daily feed of the birds is managed by Pakshi Chuggha Ghar of A. B. Khichan Jain Shree Sangh.
 Donations by locals and tourists support the cause.
 Previously, monetary donations from local people and visitors were managed by Kuraj Samrakshan Vikas Sansthan, a society established in Khichan for crane protection and care.
 The Marwar Crane Foundation (MCF) also supports the villagers' efforts.